fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmApplicationGatewayBackendHttpSettings.md

 PS C:\> $SettingsList  = Get-AzureRmApplicationGatewayBackendHttpSettings -ApplicationGateway $AppGw
 ```

-The first command gets the application gateway named ApplicationGateway01 in the resource group named ResourceGroup01, and stores it in the $AppGw variable.The second command gets the collection of HTTP settings for $AppGw and stores the settings in the $SettingsList variable.
+The first command gets the application gateway named ApplicationGateway01 in the resource group named ResourceGroup01, and stores it in the $AppGw variable.

+The second command gets the collection of HTTP settings for $AppGw and stores the settings in the $SettingsList variable.

 ## PARAMETERS